fbpx

 Irvington

-One of Virginia’s earliest settlements, white-picket-fenced Irvington (population 398) lies on the shore of Carter’s Creek and the Rappahannock River, in Virginia’s Northern Neck peninsula — bringing centuries of history and watermen traditions.
+One of Virginia’s earliest settlements, white-picket-fenced Irvington (population 398) lies on the shore of Carter’s Creek and the Rappahannock River.
+This Virginia coastal town is located in the state’s Northern Neck peninsula, bringing centuries of history and watermen traditions.
 Observe osprey, eagles, and herons along Carter’s Creek; watch sailboats racing; savor Rappahannock River oysters and Chesapeake Bay blue crabs; and tour the Steamboat Era Museum — preserving Irvington’s history as a steamboat town during the late 1800s.

 Located on a private peninsula leading to the Chesapeake Bay, the Tides Inn (originally established in the 1940s) fosters connections to the people, history, land, water, and wildlife of the Northern Neck region.
 Explore the role Eastern oysters play in the ecosystem with the resort’s resident ecologist, relax in tranquil, recently refreshed rooms and suites overlooking the water, and join one of the chefs to learn how to clean and shuck freshly caught oysters.